 The Drumpeller Railway of 1847 (alternative spelling Drumpellar or Drumpellier) connected the Monkland Canal to the Drumpeller Estate and in particular the Bredisholm pits.
-The line ran SSE from Cuilhill Basin on the canal.
+The line ran SSE from Cuilhill Canal Basin.

-It crossed over the Glasgow and Coatbridge Railway of 1870 and Rutherglen and Coatbridge Railway of 1865.
+It crossed over the Glasgow and Coatbridge Branch (North British Railway) of 1870 and Rutherglen and Coatbridge Railway of 1865.

 The railway was bought by the Caledonian Railway in 1867.

 The Tannochside Branch (Caledonian Railway) (1867) served the same area and was interconnected with the Drumpeller Railway.

 The Drumpeller Incline portion, the north part, closed after a curve opened from the Rutherglen and Coatbridge Railway.
 The remainder closed bit by bit finally closing in the 1930s.
 Although the line is long closed some structures remain.